tiangolo/blog-posts/angular-in-docker/README.md

 Also, optionally, you can run your Karma tests in Chrome Headless inside the Docker container.
 All the information is in the last section.

-This could also be adapted to any compiled front end framework like [React](https://reactjs.org/).
+This could also be adapted to any compiled frontend framework like [React](https://reactjs.org/).
 But the main tricks you need are all below.

 ## TL;DR: